TAMPA, Fla.--(BUSINESS WIRE)--

 Losses and Loss Adjustment Expenses

-The following table reflects the four major components of our net loss ratio for the three and six months ended June 30, 2018 and 2017 that we use to analyze the Company’s loss experience.
+The following table reflects the four major components to our gross and net loss ratios which we use to analyze the Company’s loss experience for the quarters ended March 31, 2019 and 2018.

 Amortization of Deferred Policy Acquisition Costs